browserengineering/book/book/animations.md

 You might think that all this means I chose badly with the "paint commands" compositing algorithm presented here, but that is not the case.
-Render surface optimizations are just as necessary (and complicated to get right!) even with a "layer tree" approach, because it's so important to optimize GPU memory.
+Render surface optimizations are just as necessary (and complicated to get right!) with a "layer tree" approach, because it's so important to optimize GPU memory.

 In addition, the algorithm presented here is a simplified version of what